Archdiocese of St. Louis

 The Archdiocese of St. Louis (Archidiœcesis Sancti Ludovici) is an archdiocese of the Catholic Church in the eastern part of the U.S. state of Missouri.
-The archdiocese is currently led by Archbishop Mitchell Thomas Rozanski.
-The archdiocesan cathedral is the Cathedral Basilica of St. Louis.
+Mitchell Thomas Rozanski is the archbishop; the see church is the Cathedral Basilica of St. Louis.

 Structure

 The Archdiocese of St. Louis covers the City of St. Louis and the Missouri counties of Franklin, Jefferson, Lincoln, Perry, Saint Charles, Saint Francois, Ste.
 Genevieve, St. Louis, Warren, and Washington.
 It is the metropolitan see of the ecclesiastical province containing three suffragan sees: